Grunticus03/ElasticMARC/README.md

 9. Select Install Service and click OK to finish.
 10. In the administrative CMD prompt enter the following to start the Kibana service.
 Powershell -c Start-Service Kibana
-11. After a few moments, you can verify Kibana’s functionality by opening a browser and pointing it to http://hostname:port as configured in Kibana.yml’s server.host and server.port properties.
+11. After a few moments, you can verify Kibanaâ€™s functionality by opening a browser and pointing it to http://hostname:port as configured in Kibana.ymlâ€™s server.host and server.port properties.

 Logstash Installation